Netflix's stock market value eclipses Disney's for first time

 Its stock on Thursday was up 2.3 percent at $352.90.

 Since Netflix’s initial public offer in 2002, when it was a mail-order DVD service, its stock has surged nearly 33,000 percent.
-It has also become a must-own stock for Wall Street investors, alongside Apple (AAPL.O), Amazon.com (AMZN.O), Alphabet (GOOGL.O) and Facebook (FB.O).
+It has also become a must-own stock for Wall Street investors, alongside Apple, Amazon.com, Alphabet and Facebook.

 Disney, by comparison, has lost 5 percent over the past year as it and other one-time entertainment industry leaders struggle to adapt to the shift by global viewers to online video.